FlyMandi/FlyMandi/01 - Programming Knowledge/Recursion.md

 }
 ```

-In F#, one such function would be:
+In F#, one such function could be:
 ```
 let rec factorial (x: int): int =
     if (x = 0) then 1